awadhesh1/OBReturnKeyTextField/README.md

 Usage:

 - Make sure you include ReactiveCocoa in your project (https://github.com/ReactiveCocoa/ReactiveCocoa)
   CocoPods:  pod 'ReactiveCocoa'.
-If you running the host project , don't forget to initiate 'pod install'.
+If you running the host project, initiate a 'pod install'.

 - Copy OBReturnKeyTextField.h/OBReturnKeyTextField.m into your project.